Paige O'Hara

 Paige O'Hara (born Donna Paige Helmintoller; May 10, 1956) is an American actress, singer, and painter.
 O'Hara began her career as a Broadway actress in 1975 when she portrayed Della in The Gift of the Magi.
 In 1991, she made her motion picture debut in Disney's Beauty and the Beast, in which she voiced the film's heroine, Belle.
-Following the critical and commercial success of Beauty and the Beast, O'Hara reprised her role as Belle in the film's three direct-to-video follow-ups, Beauty and the Beast: The Enchanted Christmas (1997), Belle's Magical World (1998), Belle's Tales of Friendship (1999), and for cameo appearances in Ralph Breaks the Internet (2018) and Once Upon a Studio (2023).
+Following the critical and commercial success of Beauty and the Beast, O'Hara reprised her role as Belle in the film's three direct-to-video follow-ups, Beauty and the Beast: The Enchanted Christmas (1997), Belle's Magical World (1998), Belle's Tales of Friendship (1999), and for cameo appearances in Ralph Breaks the Internet (2018), Once Upon a Studio (2023), and Lego Disney Princess: Villains Unite (2025).

 Early life

 O'Hara began acting at the age of four, attending acting classes in her home state of Florida.
 It was not until she was 12 years old that she developed an interest in singing and enrolled in a performing arts high school.
 O'Hara cites American actress and singer Judy Garland as one of her idols.